learn-academy-2022-delta/week-6-assessment-VenessaSP/interview-questions.md

 action: "DELETE" location: /students/2 Destroy contents in student/2

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).

+1. Create a new project/ rails application break down tasks into small tasks that you can test inorder to make sure the application is working fine.

+2. Create a database and make configurations to the specs of the title of the title of the appliction

+3. Create models for the required database.

+4. Create drawouts for the actual design of the application

+5. Create controllers with simple actions.

+6. Create the logic for the application.

+7. Create routes/ UI for the front-end (actaul page) of the application.

+8. Deploy and navigate website to test functionality.

+9. Get feedback on the actual site on whats working versus what needs work and additions if any is required from the actual consumers.

+10. Fix any bugs/ add additions according to the feedback.